 A number of executive orders (E.O.) have been issued that require federal agencies to implement water efficiency measures.
 E.O.
 13423 (2007) required the purchase, installation, and implementation of water-efficient products and practices.
 E.O.
 13514 (2009) extended and expanded the requirements of the executive order to also include requirements related to industrial, landscape, and agricultural water use.
 E.O.
 13693 (2015) extended reduction goals and added requirements for metering.
 E.O.
 13834 (2018) renewed a call to reduce potable and non-potable water consumtion and comply with stormwater management requirements.
 E.O.
 14057 (2021), which supersedes all previous executive orders, requires federal agencies to establish targets to reduce potable water use intensity through FY 2030.
 E.O.
 14057 also requires agencies to procure WaterSense labeled, ENERGY STAR certified, and other water-efficient products and systems.

 This page is designed to assist federal agencies in fulfilling these requirements.
-To comply, federal agencies should:
+To comply, federal agencies can:

 ►Purchase WaterSense Labeled Products

 On average, WaterSense labeled products are 20 percent more water-efficient than conventional models on the market, and provides equal or superior performance.
 All WaterSense labeled products are certified to meet EPA's efficiency and performance criteria by an independent, third-party laboratory.
 WaterSense currently labels a variety of both indoor and outdoor products that can be found in retail locations nationwide.

 ►Specify the Purchase of WaterSense Labeled and ENERGY STAR Certified Products

 Incorporate the following procurement language into purchasing agreements:

 - The vendor must, where applicable, provide WaterSense labeled products.
 The vendor is encouraged to check for updated lists of WaterSense labeled products.

 ►Use Contractors Certified by a WaterSense Labeled Program